 - December 2019 raised $275 million in Series G.

-- “First frame is free” offer - where customers will pay for only the lens on their first purchase.
-Good strategy to attract first time buyers.
+- “The first frame is free” offer - where customers will pay for only the lens on their first purchase.
+A good strategy to attract first-time buyers.

-- Eye checkups by optometrists at home across cities has been introduced.
+- Eye checkups by optometrists at home across cities have been introduced.